Skip To Content

 Eco-Friendly Design Tips for Your Home

-Your home’s energy efficiency is every bit as big a concern as the landscaping or exterior paint color.
-Keeping an eye on energy usage can mean hundreds of dollars in savings per month.
+Your home’s energy efficiency is as big a concern as the landscaping or exterior paint color.
+Keeping an eye on energy usage can mean hundreds of dollars in monthly savings.
 This is especially true in places where you need heat or air conditioning for many months out of the year like Washington DC.
+We also know may of you are looking to keep your home as eco-friendly as possible for environmental reasons.

 Green upgrades can also effect on your home’s market value!
-If you’ve been looking for ways to reduce your carbon footprint or lower your utility bills, you’re in luck.
-There are plenty of great eco-friendly options on the market for you to explore.
-Here are our picks for the fastest, easiest, and least expensive ways to incorporate green design into your home.
+You’re in luck if you’ve been looking for ways to reduce your carbon footprint or lower your utility bills.
+Plenty of great eco-friendly options are on the market for you to explore.
+Here are our picks for the fastest, easiest, and least expensive ways to incorporate eco-friendly designs into your home.

 Focus on Irrigation

-When it comes to keeping plants and trees looking their best, homeowners in the D.C., area are lucky.
-Unlike those in other areas of the country, we get just enough rain to maintain a healthy home and garden.
+When it comes to keeping plants and trees looking their best, homeowners in the D.C. area are lucky.
+Unlike other areas of the country, we get just enough rain to maintain a healthy home and garden.
 But, depending on your grass type and the slope of your lawn, irrigation is sometimes necessary.

 If your home has a sprinkler or drip irrigation system, investing in a timer can reduce the amount of water you waste.
 Even better, it’ll save you hassle and money.